Pain and suffering is a legal term that applies to the non-economic aspect of a plaintiff’s damages claim in a personal injury case.

 Economic damages can be more easily quantified, such as the amount of the medical expenses you incurred because of the accident, or the amount of the wages you lost while you were recovering.

-Noneconomic damages are not as easy to assign a dollar amount.
+Non-economic damages are not as easy to assign a dollar amount.
 Pain and suffering is often in this category.
 According to the Pattern Jury Instructions from the United States Fifth Judicial Circuit, these damages may include the following:

-- Mental anguish, both past and future
+- Mental anguish, emotional trauma, and psychological trauma, both past and future

-- Any disability or loss of function
+- Any physical disability or loss of bodily function

-- Any inconvenience or hardship
+- Any inconvenience or hardship due to your physical injuries

 Laborde Earles injury was great for me they took care of me very fast and professional.
 If for any reason I need legal help they will be who I use.